-I hear many people talking about Germany, both on the Internet and in person, so I thought I would try to provide some insight on how Germany really is from the point of view of an American Soldier (Me) who has lived here for over four years.
+I hear many people talking about Germany, both on the Internet and in person, so I thought I would try to provide some insight into how Germany really is from the point of view of an American Soldier (Me) who has lived here for over four years.

 Whether you are planning a trip to Germany or you are just curious about the beautiful country, here is some information that I think will be useful to you.

 To start I would like to say that most people are right, Germany is a GREAT place to visit.